how.to teach a dog to catch a frisbee, play frisbee, disc dogs

 Wrapping Up; How to Teach Your Dog to Catch a Frisbee

 But do not stop there!
 Once your dog has mastered the basics, challenge them with a few tricks and advanced techniques and tricks to take their frisbee skills to the next level.
-And always keep safety in mind to ensure that your dog stays happy, healthy, and injury-free.
+Always keep safety in mind to ensure that your dog stays happy, healthy, and injury-free.

 Get involved!